pd3f/pd3f/README.md

  - `experimental`: whether to extract text in experimental mode (footnotes to endnotes, depuplicate page header / footer) (default: False)
  - `check_ocr`: whether to check first if all pages were OCRd (default: True, cannot be modified in GUI)

-You have to poll for `/update/<uuid>` to keep progress.
-The responding JSON tells you about the status of the request.
+You have to poll for `/update/<uuid>` to keep up with the progress.
+The responding JSON tells you about the status of the processing job.

 Fields:
  - `log`: always present, text output from the job.